YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZM[ESSAGE][:tvexpr] intexpr[:expr2][:...]

-The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.

 The required integer expression specifies the message code.
 There are two types of message codes:

-* Message codes from 150339592 are raised from YottaDB/GT.M.
+* Message codes from 150339592 are raised from YottaDB.
 For examining the text of a message code, refer to $ZMESSAGE().

 The three least significant bits (lsb) of these message codes indicate the severity which determines the error handling action: